The Board comprises seven members appointed by the Grand-Duke on the proposal of the Government in Council for a period of five years.

 Every decision taken is appropriately documented at department level, thus allowing to track the facts and considerations underlying decisions at any time (audit trail).

 The Internal audit of the CSSF, which enjoys the appropriate independence and reports directly to the Executive Board, ensures the development of and compliance with internal procedures.
 Internal audit missions are documented in an audit report submitted to the Executive Board.
 The report, may recommend the implementation of measures to be imposed by the Executive Board.

 The financing of the CSSF

 Article 24 of the law of 23 December 1998 creating the CSSF provides that the CSSF is authorised to levy taxes on supervised persons and undertakings to cover its staff, financial and operating costs.
-The Grand-ducal regulation of 29 September 2012, lays down the amounts applicable and guarantees full financing of the operating costs.
+The Grand-ducal regulation of 29 September 2012 (being updated), lays down the amounts applicable and guarantees full financing of the operating costs.

 In accordance with Article 22(2) of the law of 23 December 1998 establishing a financial sector supervisory commission, the balance sheet and the profit and loss account is published in the Mémorial.
-The balance sheet and the profit and loss account (only in French) of the CSSF for the financial year 20011 is published in Mémorial B - N°48 of 15 June 2011.
+The balance sheet and the profit and loss account (only in French) of the CSSF for the financial year 2012 is published in Mémorial B - N°60 of 14 June 2013.

 Auditing of the CSSF's accounts